 Stage starts are grouped, except for:

-Stage to be covered in a maximum authorized time between 10 and 12 hours.
+Stage to be covered in a maximum authorized time of 10 hours.
 The marathon stage must take a maximum of 12 hours.

 Approx. 80 km stage to be held partly during the night and within a maximum authorized time of 32 hours.

 CP closing times are indicated in the road book.
 Anyone who has not reached a checkpoint before the deadline will be disqualified (see ART.
 27 & 28).
 From CP4 onwards, competitors may set up bivouac where they like as long as they are on the route axis and clearly visible.
 Participants will be informed of the latest departure time from CP4.

 The water distribution point at the finish line of each day's stage is compulsory check point.

 Check points are located throughout the course of each stage of the race.
 There are two to six check points depending on the length of the race and each competitor must go through them, if not penalties will be applied (see Art 27 and 28).
 This allows the race officials to record times and distribute water (see ART.16).

 Medical assistance will be available at each check-point.

 The closing times for each checkpoint will be indicated in the road book.